Anxiety in Pregnancy After Miscarriage: CBT & EMDR Therapy That Actually Helps.

 What helps: Immediate support to manage acute anxiety, specific CBT techniques for intrusive thoughts, and tools to help you stay present rather than catastrophizing about the future.

-💬 Next step: Book a free consultation so we can start supporting you this week.
-You don't have to white-knuckle your way through this alone.
+💬 Next step: Reach out this week.
+You don't have to white-knuckle the first trimester alone.

 📍 "I'm further along but the anxiety isn't easing"